sunilabrahamindia/sunilabraham/sunil/aaron-swartz.md

   </iframe>
 </div>

-Abraham argued that Swartz did not fit neatly into a single category such as open access, freedom of information, or free speech activism, and stated that different movements attempted to claim his legacy after his death.
-According to Abraham, Swartz's work crossed the boundaries between access to knowledge activism, free speech advocacy, copyright criticism, and open information movements.
+Abraham argued that Swartz did not fit neatly into a single category such as open access, freedom of information, or free speech activism, and observed that multiple existing movements attempted to claim his legacy after his death.
+According to Abraham, Swartz repeatedly "shifted the goal posts" within these movements and transcended conventional definitions relating to access to knowledge, free speech, copyright criticism, and open information activism.

 On 6 February 2013, Abraham shared a report documenting the Aaron Swartz Memorial Hacknight organised at the Centre for Internet and Society (CIS) in Bengaluru.
 On 14 February 2013, Abraham referred to the Aaron Swartz case while discussing questions relating to cyber law, data hacking, and legal responses to digital access.